Vic-L/multi-wordpress/README.md

 There will be a single `nginx` service to act as the gatekeeper for request traffic entering the server and directing the traffic to the correct wordpress service on the server.

+To add more sites to the setup read [here](#More Than 2 Sites).

 ## Usage

 Pull this repository in a server in the cloud with docker installed.

 ### Development

+Port 9000 is used by `fastcgi_pass`.
+Do not set port to 9000 for visualizer

 Run the command to start the wordpress sites in the root directory of the repository.